Christopher Schindler is Town's 2017/18 Player of the Year

 Contribution to the Club Award – Duncan Haigh

-Worst Dressed – TBA
+Worst Dressed – Rob Green

 Biggest Motormouth – Tommy Smith